lihe/My_English_learning/README.md

-You can make of your life anything you wish.|7/13/2020 When I am an old woman, I shall wear pruple, with a red hat which doesn't go, and doesn't suit me.|7/14/2020 The interest is in the future because I am going to spend the rest of my life there.|7/15/2020 Fate makes relatives, but choice makes friends.|7/16/2010
+You can make of your life anything you wish.|7/13/2020 When I am an old woman, I shall wear pruple, with a red hat which doesn't go, and doesn't suit me.|7/14/2020 The interest is in the future because I am going to spend the rest of my life there.|7/15/2020 Fate makes relatives, but choice makes friends.|7/16/2020 Only you know what is best for you.|7/17/2020

 ## Translation
 Translation|Date